nurdwerks/storymaker/Books/Book 2 - The Cipher of Sins/Chapter 17 - The Tea.md

 ### Scene 4: The Sniff / Flower Shop - Parlor

 - **Key Event:** Angelica detects the scent of cyanide and stops the group from drinking; Joyce drops her grandmotherly facade as her sleeper agent programming takes full control.
-  - _Character Defining Moment:_ **Angelica Vance** — Her Academy education saves her yet again, as she identifies the distinct chemical scent of the trap before it can succeed.
+  - _Character Defining Moment:_ **Angelica Ward** — Her Academy education saves her yet again, as she identifies the distinct chemical scent of the trap before it can succeed.
   - _Key Dialog:_ **Joyce:** "Drink up, Angelica.
 It cures all ailments.
 Even the burden of breathing."
   - _Key Dialog:_ **Angelica:** "I'm not thirsty anymore.
 But I'm very, very awake."